clahub/clahub/DEPLOY.md

 Then, for an app named "my-clahub":

-    heroku create my-clahub
+    heroku apps:create my-clahub
     heroku config:add SECRET_TOKEN=some-random-key-with-plenty-of-entropy-here
+    heroku addons:add heroku-postgresql

 Note that the `SECRET_TOKEN` MUST be at least 30 characters.
+One way to generate it:

+    heroku config:add SECRET_TOKEN=$( head /dev/random | base64 | head -n 1 )

 Push the code up: